sven-strothoff/vim-clang_doxygen/README.md

 ## Usage

 Move the cursor onto a function declaration and run `:GenerateDoxygen`.
-This will parse your source file and create and insert an XPTemplate, so that you just have to replace the place-holders with your documentation.
+This will parse your source file and generate and insert a Doxygen comment.

 For more information see `:help clang_doxygen`.